docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_revoke.md

 Options:
       --help   Print usage
-  -y, --yes    Answer yes to the removal question (no confirmation)
+  -y, --yes    Do not prompt for confirmation
 ```

 ## Description